Electric charge: History

 Up until about 1745, the main explanation for electrical attraction and repulsion was the idea that electrified bodies gave off an effluvium.

 Benjamin Franklin started electrical experiments in late 1746, and by 1750 had developed a one-fluid theory of electricity, based on an experiment that showed that a rubbed glass received the same, but opposite, charge strength as the cloth used to rub the glass.
-Franklin imagined electricity as being a type of invisible fluid present in all matter; for example, he believed that it was the glass in a Leyden jar that held the accumulated charge.
+Franklin imagined electricity as being a type of invisible fluid present in all matter and coined the term charge itself (as well as battery and some others); for example, he believed that it was the glass in a Leyden jar that held the accumulated charge.
 He posited that rubbing insulating surfaces together caused this fluid to change location, and that a flow of this fluid constitutes an electric current.
 He also posited that when matter contained an excess of the fluid it was positively charged and when it had a deficit it was negatively charged.
 He identified the term positive with vitreous electricity and negative with resinous electricity after performing an experiment with a glass tube he had received from his overseas colleague Peter Collinson.
 The experiment had participant A charge the glass tube and participant B receive a shock to the knuckle from the charged tube.
 Franklin identified participant B to be positively charged after having been shocked by the tube.
 There is some ambiguity about whether William Watson independently arrived at the same one-fluid explanation around the same time (1747).
 Watson, after seeing Franklin's letter to Collinson, claims that he had presented the same explanation as Franklin in spring 1747.
 Franklin had studied some of Watson's works prior to making his own experiments and analysis, which was probably significant for Franklin's own theorizing.
 One physicist suggests that Watson first proposed a one-fluid theory, which Franklin then elaborated further and more influentially.
 A historian of science argues that Watson missed a subtle difference between his ideas and Franklin's, so that Watson misinterpreted his ideas as being similar to Franklin's.
 In any case, there was no animosity between Watson and Franklin, and the Franklin model of electrical action, formulated in early 1747, eventually became widely accepted at that time.
 After Franklin's work, effluvia-based explanations were rarely put forward.

 It is now known that the Franklin model was fundamentally correct.
 There is only one kind of electrical charge, and only one variable is required to keep track of the amount of charge.

 Until 1800 it was only possible to study conduction of electric charge by using an electrostatic discharge.
 In 1800 Alessandro Volta was the first to show that charge could be maintained in continuous motion through a closed path.